Privacy policy

 You have the right to clear information about the processing of your personal data.
 In detail:

 You have the right to obtain confirmation from us at any time as to whether personal data concerning you is being processed.
 If this is the case, you have the right to request information from us free of charge about the personal data stored about you, together with a copy of this data.
-You also have the right to the following information
+You also have the right to the following information:

 1. the purposes of processing;

-2. the categories of personal data being processed
+2. the categories of personal data that are processed;

-3. the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organizations
+3. the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organizations;

-4. where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period
+4. where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period;

-5. the existence of a right to rectification or erasure of personal data concerning you or to restriction of processing by the controller or a right to object to such processing
+5. the existence of a right to rectification or erasure of personal data concerning you or to restriction of processing by the controller or a right to object to such processing;

-7. if the personal data is not collected from you, all available information about the origin of the data
+7. if the personal data is not collected from you, all available information about the origin of the data;

 If personal data is transferred to a third country or to an international organization, you have the right to be informed about suitable guarantees in accordance with Art.
 46 GDPR in connection with the transfer.